-The Ellenton Riot of 1876 was a dark time that started September 15th and ended on the 21st with the death of one white man and up to 100 black men.
+The Ellenton Riot of 1876 was a dark time that started on September 15th and ended on the 21st with the death of one white man and up to 100 black men.
 The riot began when around 500 to 600 men from Georgia used rifle clubs and threats to whip or kill the colored population if they refused to vote Democrat in the upcoming election.

 After World War I and the Great Depression of the 1930s, Ellenton saw a decline in population and profits from agriculture, trading, and sawmill work.
-In 1950, when the U.S. Atomic Energy commission purchased the land for H-Bomb production, the population was around 760 residents; there were about 190 residences, 30 commercial buildings, two schools, a city hall, a jail, five churches, a railroad station, and one cotton gin.
+In 1950, when the U.S. Atomic Energy Commission purchased the land for H-Bomb production, the population was around 760 residents; there were about 190 residences, 30 commercial buildings, two schools, a city hall, a jail, five churches, a railroad station, and one cotton gin.

 Nothing remains of the former town.
 It is not recommended to visit Ellenton due to being a highly radioactive site from work on the H-Bomb.

 Ferguson, South Carolina

 Ferguson started as a lumber mill settlement in 1881.
 Francis Beidler and Benjamin Ferguson founded the company-owned town intending to harvest old-growth timber across the 165,000 acres purchased.
 Bald Cypress timber was the company’s focus, and operations proved to be highly successful and profitable.

 Beidler and Ferguson heavily invested in their company-owned town.
 The town had paved streets, indoor plumbing in residential and commercial structures, a post office, and even street lighting that used coal gas.

 While the company was making a profit on timber and lumber sales, the employees were not doing well.
 The 350 or so workers and their families were not paid traditional salaries but were compensated with company currency.